Image description

 Potty Pad Setup

-Pad and System Recommendations
+Pad Recommendations

 Pet’s World pads, available through Chewy, can be a more affordable bulk option than many grocery-store brands.
 They are a little thinner, but puppies usually do not use a pad more than once or twice anyway.